-Students will apply mathematics to concepts of personal finance such as gross pay, net pay, checking and savings accounts, cash and credit purchases, investing, and insurance.
-Students become more informed consumers, producers, investors, and taxpayers and learn how choices directly affect their future.
+Students will apply mathematics to concepts of personal finance such as gross pay, net pay, checking and savings accounts, cash and credit purchases, investing and insurance.
+Students become a more informed consumer, producer, investor, and taxpayer and learn how choices directly affect their future.